 White-sided dolphins are found in temperate and sub-polar waters of the North Atlantic, primarily on continental shelf waters to the 100 m depth contour.
-The species inhabits waters from central west Greenland to North Carolina (about 35 °N) and perhaps as far east as 43° W (Evans 1987).
-Distribution of sightings, strandings and incidental takes suggests the possibly existence of three stocks units: a Gulf of Maine, Gulf of St. Lawrence, and a Labrador Sea stock (Palka et al., 1997).
+The species inhabits waters from central west Greenland to North Carolina (about 35EN) and perhaps as far east as 43° W (Evans 1987).
+Distribution of sightings, strandings and incidental takes suggests the possibly existence of three stocks units: a Gulf of Maine, Gulf of St. Lawrence, and a Labrador Sea stock (Palka et al. 1997).
 No genetic studies have been conducted to test this proposed population structure, although some samples are available to initiate such a study (about 25 specimens).
 Evidence for a separation between the well documented unit in the southern Gulf of Maine and a Gulf of St. Lawrence population comes from a hiatus of summer sightings along the Atlantic side of Nova Scotia.
-This has been reported in Gaskin (1992), is evident in Smithsonian stranding records, and was seen during an abundance survey conducted in summer 1995 that covered waters from Virginia to the entrance of the Gulf of St. Lawrence.
-White-sided dolphins were seen frequently in eastern Gulf of Maine waters and in waters at the mouth of the Gulf of St. Lawrence, but only one sighting was recorded in the waters between these two regions.
+This has been reported in Gaskin (1992), is evident in Smithsonian stranding records, and was seen during an abundance survey conducted in summer 1995 that covered waters from Virginia to the entrance of the Gulf of St. Lawrence, but only one sighting was recorded in the waters between these two regions.

-The Gulf of Maine stock of white-sided dolphins are most common in continental shelf waters from Hudson Canyon (approximately 39°N) north through Georges Bank, and in the Gulf of Maine to the lower Bay of Fundy.
+The Gulf of Maine stock of white-sided dolphins are most common in continental shelf waters from Hudson Canyon (approximately 39EN) north through Georges Bank, and in the Gulf of Maine to the lower Bay of Fundy.
 Sightings data indicate seasonal shifts in distribution.
 During January to April, low numbers of white-sided dolphins are found from Georges Bank to Jeffreys Ledge (off New Hampshire), and even lower numbers are south of Georges Bank, as documented by a few strandings collected on beaches of Virginia and North Carolina.
 From June through September, large numbers of white-sided dolphins are found from Georges Bank to lower Bay of Fundy.
 From October to December, white-sided dolphins occur at intermediate densities from southern Georges Bank to southern Gulf of Maine (Payne and Heinemann 1990).
-Sightings south of Georges Bank and around Hudson Canyon have been seen at all times of the year but at very low densities.
+Sightings south of Georges Bank and around Hudson Canyon have been seen at all times of the year but at low densities.
 The Virginia and North Carolina observations appear to represent the southern extent of the species range.

-Prior to the 1970's, white-sided dolphins in U.S. waters were found primarily offshore on the continental slope, while white-beaked dolphins (L. albirostris) were found on the continental shelf.
+Prior to the 1970's, white-sided dolphins in USA waters were found primarily offshore on the continental slope, while white-beaked dolphins (L. albirostris) were found on the continental shelf.
 During the 1970's, there was an apparent switch in habitat use between these two species.
 This shift may of been a result of the increase in sand lance in the continental shelf waters (Katona et al. 1993; Kenney et al. 1996).